Mat-Su Valley Frontiersman

 The Mat-Su Valley Frontiersman is a newspaper serving the Matanuska-Susitna Valley of Alaska.
-It is owned by Wick Communications, publishing every Sunday, Wednesday, and Friday.
+It is owned by the Mat-Su Sentinel, publishing every Sunday, Wednesday, and Friday.

 History

-In 1947, The Frontiersman was founded.
+On November 20, 1946, Miss Viola Daniels published the first edition of The Frontiersman in Seldovia, Alaska.
+It was a biweekly mimeographed created by Daniels, a former school teacher.
+On August 30, 1947, Daniels announced she had sold the paper to Pat and Lee O’Brien.
+It ceased that December.

+On September 20, 1947, Daniels launched another paper called the Valley Frontiersman in Palmer, Alaska.
 In 1949, Alvin Jay DeJulio and his wife Billie Jean DeJulio bought the paper.
 DeJulio previously worked at the Anchorage Daily Times and was one of the co-founders of the Anchorage Daily News.
+On October 13, 1950, Daniels announced she was retiring from the paper.
+Miss Opal Lu Smith was then named editor.
+On March 23, 1951, Marian Badcon was named editor.

-He died in 1959 at age 47 from a brief illness.
-His widow then remarried in May 1960 to Theodore " Ted" O. Schmidtke, who formerly worked at the Anchorage Daily News.
+At age 47, A.J.
+DeJulio died from a brief illness in June 1959.
+His widow then remarried in May 1960 to Theodore "Ted" O. Schmidtke, who formerly worked at the Anchorage Daily News.
 Mr. Schmidtke at some point was elected mayor of Palmer, Alaska.
 The couple divorced in August 1973 and Mrs. Schmidtke moved to Winslow, Washington.
 Ted Schmidtke drowned in Wasilla Lake in October 1973.
 He was age 45.
 Mrs. Schmidtke then put the Frontiersman up for sale.

-In Mach 1974, Jerome F. Sheldon bought the paper from her.
+In March 1974, Jerome F. Sheldon bought the paper from her.
 In 1978, Leighton P. Wood, owner of the Skagit Valley Herald in Washington, purchased the paper from Sheldon.
 Wood's family also owned Pioneer Newspapers of Seattle.
 Following the sale, Dave Ward was then installed as publisher and soon faced competition from the newly-founded Valley Sun of Wasilla, Alaska, operated by Jack Sorgenfrei.
 The two paper's merged production operations in 1979 but maintained separate ownership.
 Former Wasilla mayor Harold Newcomb launched another rival paper in 1983 called the Valley Press, but it ceased after three years.
 By then the Valley Sun had been absorbed into the Frontiersman.